jeromegn/Backbone.localStorage/README.md

 ## Credits

-Thanks a lot to Jeremy Ashkenas who refactored pretty much the whole code.
+Thanks to [Mark Woodall](https://github.com/llad) for the QUnit tests.